 As you can see, when they say “simple,” they really mean it.
 Traffic analytics don’t get more straightforward than this.

-There are three pricing tiers: the $9/month Starter plan, the $49/month Business plan, and the custom Enterprise plan.
+There are three pricing tiers: the $9/month Starter plan, the $49/month Business plan, and the Enterprise plan from $99.
 This makes it a highly affordable alternative to Google Analytics, and an ideal option for the less-tech inclined.

 Simple Analytics has also received an endorsement from Pieter Levels, founder of RemoteOK and NomadList, and author of the Make book: